GRousselet/bootstrap/docs/pb.md

 pv <- 2 * min(c(pv, 1-pv))
 ```

+Bootstrap 95% CI = \[1.02, 2.38\]
+Bootstrap estimate of the SEM = 1.86
+Bootstrap *P* value (hypothesis = 2) = 0.276

-Alternatively, we could compute a highest density interval (HDI)
+Alternatively, we could compute a highest density interval (HDI):

 ``` r
 require(HDInterval)
 boothdi <- HDInterval::hdi(bootm)
 ```

-We illustrate the distribution of the bootstrap samples, from which we derive four elements: - confidence/compatibility interval - p value - bootstrap estimate of the standard error (SE) - bootstrap estimate of bias The distribution is also our best estimate of the shape the sampling distribution of the median, given the data and our model.
+We illustrate the distribution of the bootstrap samples, from which we
+derive four elements:

+-   confidence/compatibility interval

+-   p value

+-   bootstrap estimate of the standard error (SE)

+-   bootstrap estimate of bias

+The distribution is also our best estimate of the shape the sampling
+distribution of the median, given the data and our model.

-Make data frame
+### Make data frame

 ``` r
 df <- as_tibble(with(density(bootm),data.frame(x,y)))